Moose0621/codeql-compliance-da/README.md

    - Organization name
 3. **Verify Connection**: The system will validate permissions and establish connection
 4. **Repository Discovery**: Repositories will be automatically loaded and displayed

+#### Environment-managed mode

+When `VITE_GITHUB_TOKEN` and `VITE_GITHUB_ORG` are present at build/runtime, the GitHub connection is initialized automatically and UI inputs are disabled.
+Remove or change the variables and restart the server to switch back to manual entry.

+### Storage persistence

+The dashboard stores configuration (token metadata, org, timestamps) in `localStorage` under the key `github-config`.
+Sensitive values (the token itself) are only kept client-side.
+For production hardening you should:

+- Prefer short-lived fine-scoped tokens or GitHub App installations
+- Consider introducing a backend proxy to exchange a short opaque session key for the PAT
+- Rotate tokens regularly and clear `localStorage` on logout events

 ## 📱 Usage